rajeshpp/MLOps/MLOps/2_MLOps_Project_LifeCycle.md

 - Model Drift has two flavours:
   - Concept Drift: Caused by interpterion of data.
   - Data Drift: Caused by change in the underlying data over time

+## Key Terminologies
+**CRISP-DM**: Cross-industry standard process for data mining.

+**Dependent variable**: The variable of interest, which we need to predict.

+**Feature engineering**: The process to create the variables which will be utilized to predict the dependent variable.

+**Feature selection**: The process to remove the redundant variable and selecting the useful variables.